Camel Trail: The trail today

 The trail is managed and maintained by Cornwall Council and the Camel Trail Partnership.
-The bike hire shops operating along the Camel Trail in Padstow, Wadebridge, Bodmin and Wendfordbridge pay an annual licence fee the council, which is used to help with the trail's maintenance.
+The bike hire shops operating along the Camel Trail in Padstow, Wadebridge, Bodmin and Wendfordbridge pay an annual licence fee to the council, which is used to help with the trail's maintenance.

-As an erstwhile railway turned mix-use trail, the trackbed was built such that trains would have only a moderate incline and smooth turns—making it suitable as a cycle trail.
-Only a small part of the trail passing through Wadebridge is on roads, with the trail also infrequently junctioned by rural backroads.
+As an erstwhile rail trail, the trackbed was built such that trains would have only a moderate incline and smooth turns, making it suitable as a cycle trail.
+Only a small part of the trail passing through Wadebridge is on roads; it is also infrequently junctioned by rural back roads.

 The Camel Trail shares the Padstow trailhead with the Saints' Way trail.
-The Trail also constitutes part of the National Cycle Network, with the Padstow–Dunmere section a part of Route 32, and the Bodmin–Wenfordbridge section overlapping with Route 3.
+The trail also constitutes part of the National Cycle Network, with the Padstow–Dunmere section a part of Route 32 and the Bodmin–Wenfordbridge section overlapping with Route 3.
 The trail also constitutes part of The Cornish Way.